berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 ## 0. Important Information

 This guide covers how to install Ubuntu Server 19.10 with a ZFS root.
-It is the second part of the Remote SSH Ubuntu intsallation series.
+It is the second part of the Remote SSH Ubuntu installation series.
 The same process will work for physical or virtual machines in a general setup with root ZFS.

 Full disk encryption isn't the focus of this installation, but it's possible to accomplish this with LUKS or using ZFS encryption.
-Full encryption of root with native ZFS encryption hasn't been tested.
+Full encryption of root with native ZFS encryption hasn't been tested by this author.

-This guide doesn't cover UEFI installation, the general process should be similar, refer to previous guides for UEFI installs.
-This guide does contain some correct ordering of operations, namely around `grub`.
+This guide doesn't cover UEFI installation, the general process should be similar, refer to previous guides for UEFI installs linked in the [README](README.md).
+This guide does contain some correct ordering of operations, namely around `grub`, so it's worth following along and making the changes specific to UEFI along the way.

 ### Caution
 * This guide uses a whole physical disk.
 * Do not use these instructions for dual-booting.
-* Backup your data.
+* Backup the system data.
 Any existing data will be lost.

 Installing on a drive which presents 4KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
 This not unique to ZFS.
 [GRUB does not and will not work on 4Kn with legacy (BIOS) booting.](http://savannah.gnu.org/bugs/?46700)

 Computers that have less than 2 GiB of memory run ZFS slowly.
 4 GiB of memory is recommended for normal performance in basic workloads.
-If you wish to use deduplication, you will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
+To use the deduplication features of ZFS, the system will need [massive amounts of RAM](http://wiki.freebsd.org/ZFSTuningGuide#Deduplication).
 Enabling deduplication is a permanent change that cannot be easily reverted.

 ### 0.1 Remote SSH Installation